swetha2015/apiv2-examples/python/README.md

 Scenarii
 --------

-Two sample scenraii are included:
+Two sample scenarii are included:

   + `list` calls the Scalr API to list Roles, Images, Role Categories, and OSes.
   + `create` creates an Image and a Role, associates the Image with the Role, and then cleans up by undoing everything